tynovsky/cpan-tutorials/03-make-your-own-distribution.md

 The format of `cpanfile` is self-explanatory, you can see there is a section for modules which are only needed during testing.
-If you want to know all possible usages, please read [the documetation of `cpanfile`](https://metacpan.org/pod/distribution/Module-CPANfile/lib/cpanfile.pod).
+If you want to know all possible usages, please read [the documentation of `cpanfile`](https://metacpan.org/pod/distribution/Module-CPANfile/lib/cpanfile.pod).

 Now if we run `minil test`, not only the test will be executed but we will